 In Fiscal year 2017-2018, Shanti Project's Animal Bonding Program received a One-Time-Only Addback from the San Francisco Board of Supervisors in the amount of \$100,000.
 These funds were utilized to address the waitlist of clients the program incurred through the program's successful implementation in Fiscal year 2016-2017.
-Due to the expiring nature of those funds, service units were reduced in Fiscal Years 2018-2020 in comparison to the previous Grant Agreement.
-With the action today, the One-Time-Only \$100,000, DAAS seeks to restore those funds and re-institute the previous service units.
+Due to the expiring nature of those funds, service units needed to be reduced in Fiscal Years 2018-2020 in comparison to the previous Grant Agreement.